God Said 'Watch This' and Split an Entire Ocean — Modern Paraphrase | nocap.bible

 "What have we done?
 Why did we let Israel go from serving us?"

 So Pharaoh pulled up with six hundred of his best chariots — the elite military units — plus every other chariot in Egypt.
 Officers over all of them.
 The full army.
 Horses, horsemen, infantry.
 This wasn't just a pursuit — this was a full-scale military operation.
 And the Lord hardened Pharaoh's heart so that he chased them down.
-They caught up to Israel camped right there by the sea.
+They caught up to camped right there by the sea.

 Pharaoh thought he had them cornered.
 He thought this was a W. He had no idea he was walking straight into a divine setup. 💀